Chrysler Crossfire: Design

+Mechanical design

 Chrysler executed the interior and exterior styling.
 All other elements of the car such as wheelbase, track, engine, transmission, chassis structure, suspension components, are shared with the R170 platform.
-An example of this is the engine bay of the Crossfire, which is virtually identical to the Mercedes-Benz SLK320 on the R170 platform.
+For example, the engine bay of the Crossfire is virtually identical to the Mercedes-Benz SLK320 on the R170 platform.
 The seats from the Mercedes-Benz SLK320 would bolt directly into the Crossfire chassis.
 The dashboard layout, controls, and instruments are also similar to those on the Mercedes-Benz SLK320.

 The standard transmission is a 6-speed manual with an optional 5-speed automatic.
-Base (standard) and Limited models, originally sold beginning in the 2004 model year, were equipped with a Mercedes-Benz M112 3.2 L, 18-valve, SOHC V6 engine that was rated by Chrysler at 215 hp and 229 lb·ft of torque.
+Base (standard) and Limited models, originally offered beginning in the 2004 model year, were equipped with a Mercedes-Benz M112 3.2 L, 18-valve, SOHC V6 engine that was rated by Chrysler at 215 hp and 229 lb·ft of torque.

 The SRT-6 models were equipped with a supercharged version of the M112 engine built by Mercedes' performance branch, AMG.
 The SRT-6 models came only with the 5-speed automatic transmission, consistent with AMG cars of the same era.
 The 6-speed transmission used by the Chrysler Crossfire is a variant of the Mercedes sourced NSG-370.
 The 5-speed automatic transmission in the Crossfire (known as 5G-Tronic) is also Mercedes-sourced and a variant of the 722.6 family.
 The automatic transmission-equipped Crossfires achieve a better EPA fuel efficiency rating over the 6MT, mostly due to the difference in gear ratios.

-Unlike most cars of its time, the Crossfire does not use a rack and pinion steering system; instead, it utilizes a recirculating ball system as employed on the donor R170 platform.
+The Crossfire uses the recirculating ball steering system from the R170 platform.
 Front suspension is unequal length (SLA) double wishbone suspension with 5 point multi-link in the rear.
-Just like the concept car, all Crossfire models were built with two different wheel sizes measuring 18x7.5-inch on the front and 19x9-inch on the rear.
+As with the concept car, all Crossfire models used two different wheel sizes measuring 18x7.5-inch on the front and 19x9-inch on the rear.
 Standard all-season tires were 225/40R18 on the front and 255/35R19 on the rear.

-The first production Crossfire was driven off the assembly line on 3 February 2003, by Chrysler Group's COO Wolfgang Bernhard in Germany.
+The first production Crossfire was assembled on 3 February 2003, and driven off the production line by Chrysler Group's COO Wolfgang Bernhard in Germany.

 Equipment

-The Chrysler Crossfire's standard features included large alloy wheels with performance-rated tires, a Becker (part of Harman/Kardon)–sourced AM/FM stereo with anti-theft system and a single-disc CD player, keyless entry with security alarm, a power-retractable rear wing spoiler, leather-trimmed seating surfaces, dual power front sports bucket seats, full instrumentation, a 3.2 L V6 engine with a manual transmission, rear-wheel-drive (RWD), a leather-wrapped and stitched steering wheel, a power-retractable cloth convertible roof (for convertible models), front floor mats, and air conditioning.
+The Chrysler Crossfire's standard features included large alloy wheels with performance-rated tires, a Becker–sourced AM/FM stereo with anti-theft system and a single-disc CD player, keyless entry with security alarm, a power-retractable rear wing spoiler, leather-trimmed seating surfaces, dual power front sports bucket seats, full instrumentation, a 3.2 L V6 engine with a manual transmission, rear-wheel-drive (RWD), a leather-wrapped and stitched steering wheel, a power-retractable cloth convertible roof (for convertible models), front floor mats, and air conditioning.

-Optional features on the Chrysler Crossfire included an automatic transmission, a six-speaker premium Infinity sound system with two "subwoofers" mounted directly behind each seat, a CD-based GPS navigational system, exterior paint colors, and additional interior color choices.
+Optional features included an automatic transmission, a six-speaker premium Infinity sound system with two "subwoofers" mounted directly behind each seat, a CD-based GPS navigational system, exterior paint colors, and additional interior color choices.